About the Situation

 By the Numbers

-29% of the people in Ethiopia live below the poverty line
+67% of the people in Ethiopia live in severe poverty.

-31% of the population does not have access to safe drinking water
+Only 42% of rural residents have access to safe drinking water.

 How Islamic Relief is Helping